 Quick changes always tend to happen when you least expect them.
 But you can prep for them if you use restaurant scheduling apps.
 These let you publish your new schedule instantly and automatically notify employees of changes.
 You'll see exactly who is available to take on a new shift and make changes on the fly.

 Building a culture around the idea that it's ok to exchange shifts lets you increase accountability within your staff.
 Your team will also have constant access to their schedule while managers can fully get rid of all paper and misunderstandings in regard to scheduling.

 Where to start with promoting your restaurant during the Super Bowl?

-Remember to start early.
+Start early.
 Don't wait until the last minute to start preparing for the Super Bowl.
-The Super Bowl can be a chaotic event, so be prepared for anything that could happen from staffing issues to handling potential disturbances.
+The Super Bowl can be an incredibly successful event for your business, so make sure you're prepared for anything that can be thrown your way.

 Simple to set up, easy to use.
 Give your restaurant the team management tools they need to be successful.
 Start your free trial today.

 Start free trial